eventide-project/docs/user-guide/stream-names/README.md

 ## Category Types

-Stream names can also have an optional list of _types_.
+Stream names can also have an optional list of category _types_.

 The `command` type is one of the most common types.
 It's used to indicate a stream that is used to transport _commands_ rather than _events_.